arniebradfo/bradford-digial/content/blog/wordpress-syntax-highlighter-plugin/index.md

 ---
 title: "WordPress Syntax Highlighter Plugin"
 date: "2019-01-20"
+tags: ["Photography","Travel"]
+description: This is a custom description for SEO and Open Graph purposes, rather than the default generated excerpt.
+Simply add a description field to the frontmatter.

 ---

 > A plug-in has never made me cry but this one has.
 It is the most amazing, lightweight, and functional plugin I have ever had the honor of using.
 It is a must use plugin for any one serious about WordPress and frankly should be built in to WordPress.